-Further, in exercise of the powers conferred under clause (xviii) of Rule 50 of the Delhi School Education Rules, 1973, vide Competent Authority order No DE.15 (318)/PDB/2016/18117, dated 25.08.2017, the managing committees of all Private unaided Recognized Schools have already been directed to implement central Civil Services (Revised Pay) Rule, 2016 in respect of the regular employees of the corresponding status with effect from 01.01.2016 (for the purpose of pay fixation and arrears).
-Further, guidelines/detailed instructions for implementation of 7th CPC recommendations in Private Un-aided Recognized Schools of Delhi has been issued vide DOE order dated 17.10.2017.
+Further, in exercise of the powers conferred under clause (xviii) of Rule 50 of the Delhi School Education Rules, 1973, vide Competent Authority order No DE.15 (318)/PDB/2016/18117, dated 25.08.2017, the managing committees of all Private Unaided Recognized Schools have already been directed to implement central Civil Services (Revised Pay) Rule, 2016 in respect of the regular employees of the corresponding status with effect from 01.01.2016 (for the purpose of pay fixation and arrears).
+Further, guidelines/detailed instructions for implementation of 7th CPC recommendations in Private Unaided Recognized Schools of Delhi has been issued vide DOE order dated 17.10.2017.

-As per school's reply during hearing, it was held that the school has not implemented 7th CPC recommendations.
+Vide school's reply submitted during the hearing, it was informed that the school has not implemented 7th CPC recommendations.
 Vide Order No. F.DE.
-15/(439)/PSB/2022/2127-2131 dated 21.04.2022 issued for FY 2018-19 and Order No. F.DE.
-15/(435)/PSB/2022/2107-2111 dated 21.04.2022 issued for FY 2019-20 it was directed to the school to implement the 7th CPC for payment of staff salaries and also, the school was allowed salary arrears upto FY 2019-20.
-Thus, arrears for the year 2020-21 and 2021-22 proposed by the school has been considered while evaluating the funds availability position of the school.
-Thus, the school is again directed to implement the recommendations of 7th CPC in full within 30 days from the date of issue of the order.
+15/(439)/PSB/2022/2127-2131 dated 21.04.2022 issued for FY 2018-19, Order No. F.DE.
+15/(435)/PSB/2022/2107-2111 dated 21.04.2022 issued for FY 2019-20 and Order No. F.DE.15(1563)/PSB/2023/8218-8222 dated 25.09.2023 for FY 2022-23 it was directed to the school to implement the 7th CPC for payment of staff salaries and also, the school was allowed salary arrears upto FY 2021-22.
+Thus, arrears for the year 2022-23 proposed by the school has been considered while evaluating the funds availability position of the school.
+Thus, the school is again directed to implement the recommendations of 7th CPC in full within 30 days from the date of issue of this order.
 A strict action against the school would be initiated u/s 24(3) of DSEA, 1973 for non-compliance with the direction cited above.

-ii.
-In view of the above examination, it is evident that the school have adequate funds to carry on its operation for the academic session 2022-23 on the existing fee structure.
+In view of the above examination, it is evident that the school have adequate funds to carry on its operation for the academic session 2023-24 on the existing fee structure.
 In this regard, Directorate of Education has already issued directions to the schools vide order dated 16.04.2010 that,

 "All Schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
-A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."
+A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase." •

-AND WHEREAS, in the light of the provisions of DSEA, 1973,DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, the proposal of the school for the session 2022-23 have been evaluated and certain financial suggestions have been identified (appropriate financial impact has been taken on the fund position of the school) and certain procedural suggestions which were also noted (appropriate instruction against which have been given in the order) that the sufficient funds are available with the school to carry out its operations for the academic session 2022-23.
+AND WHEREAS, in the light of the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that certain financial suggestions (appropriate financial impact has been taken on the fund position of the school) and certain procedural suggestions which were also noted (appropriate instruction against which have been given in this order) and that the sufficient funds are available with the school to carry out its operations for the academic session 2023-24.
+Accordingly, the fee increase proposal of the school for academic session 2023-24 may be rejected.